ImageMagick/Usage-Markdown/convolve/index.md

 ### Counting Neighbours {#counting}

-Basically by using a very simple convolution kernel you can create a image that contains a count of the number of neighbours surrounding a particular point in a binary image.
+Basically by using a very simple convolution kernel you can create an image that contains a count of the number of neighbours surrounding a particular point in a binary image.

 By convolving with a [Ring Kernel](../morphology/#ring) of the size '`1.5`' you get a neighbour count.